-Top 10 NFL Defensive Tackles of All Time Rankings
+Top 10 NFL Best Defensive Tackles of All Time Rankings

-Ranking the best Defensive Tackles in the history of the NFL such as Joe Greene, Aaron Donald, and many more
+Ranking the best Defensive Tackles of All-Time in the NFL such as Joe Greene, Aaron Donald, Warren Sapp and many more

 Luckily for all defensives, the team has a few of these big bodies and athletic big men to slow down opposing run games while opening up lanes for linebackers, defensive ends and members of the secondary to shut down the run and get to the quarterback.